About | Exhibitions | Heritage | video | shop | Bottling Watchet | education | Home Ed | Contact

 The opening of contains art was made possible through generous support from:

-Contains Art is now supported by funding from the National Lottery through Arts Council England, as well as the Golsoncott Foundation, the Fairfield Charitable Trust, the Sylvia Waddilove Foundation and the Somerset Community Foundation.
+Contains Art has been supported by funding from the National Lottery through Arts Council England, as well as the Golsoncott Foundation, the Fairfield Charitable Trust, the Sylvia Waddilove Foundation, the Heritage Community Fund and the Somerset Community Foundation amongst others.
 We are hugely grateful for everyone who helps to make our work possible.

 get our newsletter:

 Somerset, TA23 0AQ